Agent Configuration

 Temp

-• all content superseded by a new version is deleted immediately.
+• the content is superseded by a new version.

 true